Artwork Page for La Vie

 Description

-In 1901, depressed over the suicide of a close friend, Picasso launched into the melancholic paintings of his Blue period (1901–4).
-Only 21 years old and desperately poor, he restricted his palette to cold colors suggestive of night, mystery, dreams, and death.
-His obsession with themes of human misery and social alienation reached its climax with this painting.
-The subject has been interpreted variously as an allegory of sacred and profane love, a symbolic representation of the cycle of life, and a working-class couple facing the hazards of real life.
+In 1901, depressed over the suicide of his close friend, poet and painter Carles Casagemas, Picasso launched into the melancholic paintings of his Blue Period (1901–4).
+Only 21 years old and struggling to support himself, he restricted his palette to cool colors suggestive of night, mystery, dreams, and death.
+His interest in themes of human misery and social alienation reached its climax with this painting.
+The subject has been interpreted variously as a symbolic representation of sacred and profane love or the cycle of life, or a realistic portrayal of a working-class couple facing the hazards of real life.

 La Vie